Mad Clip: Career

 Mad Clip released the single Eimai Trelos at the age of 27.
 Shortly after he signed with Capital Music.
 He had been a member of Outkast Excellence O.E. since 2004 with Constantine The G and N.O.E., where he performed in English.

 He had lived in Greece permanently from 2016 until his death, where he became famous, despite his ambition to succeed abroad.
 Mad Clip expressed his preference for luxury living with expensive cars and clothes, both privately and in his songs.
 He was one of the most popular singers of recent years, with many of his songs topping Greek charts.
-It has been reported that due to his work, Mad Clip has significantly contributed to the rise in popularity of trap music in Greece along with Sckroo.
+It has been reported that due to his work, Mad Clip has significantly contributed to the rise in popularity of trap music in Greece.

+Popular songs

+Some of Mad Clip’s most popular tracks include: